RyanAnsberry/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+>>> In redux, the store is known as the 'single source of truth' because it is a centralized and immutable state that all connected components can reference.
+Actions are objects that consist of a type and optional payload of data.
+These actions are dispatched to the reducer function.
+When the action is dispatched to the reducer, the reducer function uses a switch statement to determine the action type and then apply the changes to state throught the return of a new state object.
+The new state object is passed into the store thus creating a new updated state and maintaining its immutable quality.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+>>> Application state is like the redux store.
+It is a centrallized state that all of the application draws from.
+Component state is local to the component it was created on.
+Typically, application state is useful for larger applications since having one state is easier to maintain accross many components.
+Component state is useful for small apps and storing small pieces of data such as the value of an form input.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+>>> Redux-thunk allows for an asychronous flow in the middleware between actions and reducer.
+This means API calls can be made from the action creators.

 ## Project Set Up